 - ½ cup tomatoes on the vine, halved

 - 1 tablespoon chopped fresh oregano

 - 3 tablespoons extra virgin cold pressed olive oil

 - 1 teaspoon coarse sea salt crushed

-- Toss grape tomatoes with 1 tablespoon olive oil, a pinch of salt and pepper and a whole clove of garlic.
+- Toss halved tomatoes with 1 tablespoon olive oil, a pinch of salt and pepper and a whole clove garlic.

 - In a large skillet put 1 ½ tablespoons olive oil and garlic till toasted a bit.

 - Toss in green beans and tomatoes, rosemary, parsley, and oregano.
 Mix lightly but evenly coating all the vegetables about 2 minutes.